ovh/docs/pages/cloud/dedicated/sgx-enable-and-use/guide.en-gb.md

 ## Objective

-Enable Intel Software Guard Extensions on your server, to be able to run SGX-ready applications
-Intel SGX delivers advanced hardware and RAM security encryption features, in order to isolate parts of code and data that are specific to each application
+Enabling Intel Software Guard Extensions (SGX) on your server allows you to run SGX-ready applications.
+Intel SGX delivers advanced hardware and RAM security encryption features, in order to isolate parts of code and data that are specific to each application.

 ## Requirements

-- An [infrastructure dedicated server](https://www.ovh.co.uk/dedicated_servers/infra/){.external}, with the [SGX](https://www.ovh.co.uk/dedicated_servers/software-guard-extensions/){.external} option
+- a dedicated server in the [Infrastructure range](https://www.ovh.co.uk/dedicated_servers/infra/) with the [SGX](https://www.ovhcloud.com/en-gb/bare-metal/intel-software-guard-extensions/) option
 - Administrative (root) access to the server via SSH
 - Access to the [OVH API](https://api.ovh.com/console/)
 - Ubuntu 18.04 or similar installed on the server

 ## Instructions

+### Using the OVHcloud Control Panel

+### Using the OVHcloud APIv6

-### Step 1 - Log into the API console
+#### Step 1: Log into the API console

 Go to <https://api.ovh.com/console/> and click the `Login`{.action} in the top-right corner of the page.
 On the following page, log in with the credentials of your OVH account.

-### Step 2 - Enable SGX
+#### Step 2: Enable SGX

 Get the name of your server from the list returned from this call :